ZYMoridae/ZYMoridae.github.io/_posts/2016-09-11-algorithm-day1.md

 ---
 layout: post
 title: Algorithm Day 1
-excerpt: "It is the first day to pick up the algorithm after the graduation.
+excerpt: "It is the first day to pick up the algorithm after I got my master degree.
 After the interview with Google, I realized the importance of the algorithm and how it works in our daily coding."
 categories: [Algorithm]
 comments: true
 ---